Europe’s Porous Borders: Leonidas Cheliotis and the logic of ‘punitive inclusion’

 But there is also another dimension to the ‘ Fortress’ model which tends to receive less attention; namely that these barriers are not impermeable, and are not even intended to be.
 Every year tens of thousands of ‘illegal immigrants’ succeed in crossing Europe’s borders, and some of them succeed in finding work.
 Usually the jobs they do are unskilled, low-paid, and off the books.
 They might work in construction, fruit-picking, agriculture, food production, or cockle-picking.
 They might be found in the rural economies of peripheral European countries such as Greece, Spain or Italy, in Morecombe Bay, Madrid, Brescia or Athens.

-These are the workers who inhabit the Sheffield in Sanjeev Sahota’s powerful novel The Year of the Runaways; .men and women without rights, who can expect no holidays, no sickness or unemployment benefits, or pensions.
+These are the workers who inhabit the Sheffield in Sanjeev Sahota’s powerful novel The Year of the Runaways: men and women without rights, who can expect no holidays, no sickness or unemployment benefits, or pensions.
 Legally they don’t exist, but their illegality means that they are constantly visible to police and immigration officials, and liable to immigration raids, detention and deportation.

-This is the grim reality for hundreds of thousands of men and women across Europe, who illegality makes it possible for them to work and yet also traps them in a permanent legal limbo where they can never access the rights of the ‘legal’ indigenous workforce, let alone the rights of national citizens.
+This is the grim reality for hundreds of thousands of men and women across Europe, whose illegality makes it possible for them to work and yet also traps them in a permanent legal limbo where they can never access the rights of the ‘legal’ indigenous workforce, let alone the rights of national citizens.

 Governments occasionally acknowledge this phenomenon, and shake their heads or wring their hands about it.
 Some countries issue periodic amnesties which allow illegal workers to step out of their invisibility; others promise to crack down on the gangmasters and employers who make use of such labour – even if these efforts tend to be half-hearted and generally driven by the desire to deport undocumented migrants rather than protect workers from exploitation.